clach/Realtime-Vulkan-Hair/README.md

 ![](images/movingprimaryreflection.gif)

-In this gif, you can see the transition from primary and secondary reflection to backscattering as the angles to the light source (`θi`, `φi`) change:
+In this gif, you can see the transition from primary and secondary reflection (R and TRT paths) to backlighting (TT path) as the angles to the light source (`θi`, `φi`) change:

 ![](images/movinglight.gif)

-Below is another example of backscattering on auburn-colored hair:
+Below is another example of backlighting from forward scattering (TT path) on auburn-colored hair:

 ![](images/backscattering_auburn2.PNG)